bwl/harvester/docs/TERMINAL_EFFECTS.md

 # Terminal Game Effects Guide

-This document explores cool visual effects and game-like interfaces achievable with Bubble Tea and the Charm ecosystem for bubbleRouge.
+This document explores cool visual effects and game-like interfaces achievable with Bubble Tea and the Charm ecosystem for Harvest of Stars.

 ## Core Charm Ecosystem Libraries